essdot/js-lessons/doc/variables.md

 Recall from the "Functions" lesson that a function statement includes a variable declaration.
 This means that function statements will also be hoisted to the top of a function.

-Let's look at some code.
 In this function, even though the declaration of `x` is in the middle of the function body, `x` can be used throughout the function:

 ```
 function myFunc() {
+  //`var x` is hoisted up to here when myFunc runs
   x = {}
   x.num = 7
   console.log(x)